bnb-chain/greenfield-storage-provider/docs/modules/common/task.md

     // GetSignBytes returns the bytes from the task for primary SP to sign.
     GetSignBytes() []byte
     // GetSealed returns an indicator whether the object of receiving piece data is
-    // sealed on greenfield, the secondary SP has an incentive to confirm that otherwise
+    // sealed on mechain, the secondary SP has an incentive to confirm that otherwise
     // it wastes its storage resources
     GetSealed() bool
     // SetSealed sets the object of receiving piece data whether is successfully sealed.